-All the travel destinations we dream of visiting – and you will want to travel to – if the world opens back up in 2021 after the Covid-19 pandemic.
+All the travel destinations we dream of visiting – and you will want to travel to – as the world opens back up in 2022 after the pandemic.

-Let’s be honest, it’s been a weird year.
-It’s impossible to look around and see something that hasn’t been impacted by the coronavirus.
+Let’s be honest, it’s been a weird couple of years.
+It’s impossible to look around and see something that hasn’t been impacted by it.
 Restaurants, sports, bars, and the list goes on and on.
 One of the industries that have felt the effects the most has been, the one closest and most dear to my heart, the travel industry.

-But there does seem to be a light at the end of the tunnel and if you’re anything like me, you’re adding ideas to your bucket list and counting down the days until COVID-19 travel restrictions are lifted and you’re free to go somewhere again.
+But there does seem to be a light at the end of the tunnel and if you’re anything like me, you’re adding ideas to your bucket list and counting down the days until all travel restrictions are lifted and you’re free to go anywhere again.

-With that hopeful thought in mind, I decided to put together my list of the top dream destinations for when we are allowed to travel again.
-Everyone has their ways of picking places and evaluating destinations.
+With that hopeful thought in mind, I decided to put together my list of the top dream destinations for when that happens and we are allowed to travel again.
+Everyone has their way of picking places and evaluating destinations.
 The biggest things I considered when putting together my list of the top 10 post coronavirus travel destinations were:

 The Travel Community